Russia steps up eastern assault – as US to provide weapons training to Ukraine

 While Ukraine can count on the support of Western nations, Moscow appears to be sustaining heavy losses in both troops and equiment

-Russia's forces have stepped up their assault around the besieged eastern Ukrainian city of Bakhmut and has probably captured the nearby town of Soledar, but is likely suffering significant losses in the process.
-However, unlike Ukraine, it cannot call upon the support of western nations, the latest example of which being training in the US to use the Patriot missile system which Washington has promised.
+Russia’s forces have stepped up their assault around the besieged eastern Ukrainian city of Bakhmut and have probably captured the nearby town of Soledar, according to Ukrainian and UK officials, but are likely to be suffering significant losses in the process.

+However, unlike Ukraine, Moscow cannot call upon the support of Western nations, the latest example of which involves training in the US to use the Patriot missile system that Washington has promised.

-Serhiy Cherevaty, spokesman for Ukraine's eastern forces, said the Russians were deploying their best Wagner mercenary fighters at Soledar, which had been struck 86 times by artillery over the previous 24 hours.
-The UK's Ministry of Defence said that the mercenary copy, run by an ally of Vladimir Putin, Yevgeny Prigozhin, were likely now in control of the town.
+Serhiy Cherevaty, spokesperson for Ukraine’s eastern forces, said the Russians were deploying their best Wagner mercenary fighters at Soledar, while the UK’s Ministry of Defence said in a statement that the mercenary group, run by an ally of Vladimir Putin, Yevgeny Prigozhin, was likely now in control of the town.
 If the gain is confirmed, it will be the first significant one for Moscow since late summer.

 Intense fighting was also said to be taking place in Bahkmut, also in the Donetsk region, with the battle for control of the city having already gone on for months.
-Ukraine's deputy defense minister, Hanna Malyar, said Russia has thrown "a large number of storm groups" into the fight for the city.
-"The enemy is advancing literally on the bodies of their own soldiers and is massively using artillery, rocket launchers and mortars, hitting their own troops," she said.
+Ukraine’s deputy defence minister, Hanna Malyar, said Russia has thrown “a large number of storm groups” into the fight for the city.
+“The enemy is advancing literally on the bodies of their own soldiers and is massively using artillery, rocket launchers and mortars, hitting their own troops,” she said.

-Taking Bakhmut would disrupt Ukraine's supply lines and open a route for Russian forces to press on toward Kramatorsk and Sloviansk.
-Pavlo Kyrylenko, the Donetsk region's Kyiv-appointed governor, on Tuesday described the Russian attacks on Soledar and Bakhmut as relentless."The Russian army is reducing Ukrainian cities to rubble using all kinds of weapons in their scorched-earth tactics," Mr Kyrylenko said
+Taking Bakhmut would disrupt Ukraine’s supply lines and open a route for Russian forces to press on toward Kramatorsk and Sloviansk.
+Pavlo Kyrylenko, the Donetsk region’s Kyiv-appointed governor, on Tuesday described the Russian attacks on Soledar and Bakhmut as relentless.”The Russian army is reducing Ukrainian cities to rubble using all kinds of weapons in their scorched-earth tactics,” Mr Kyrylenko said.

-Ukrainian troops are set to start training on the Patriot missile system at Fort Sill in Oklahoma, US officials have said, potrntially as soon as later this month according to reports.
-Ukrainian President Volodymyr Zelensky said during a trip to Washington in December that the battery would make a significant difference in bolstering Kyiv's defenses against Russia's invasion.
-Meanwhile, In a symbol of Kyiv's battlefield successes of recent months, German Foreign Minister Annalena Baerbock visited Kharkiv.
-The eastern city, Ukraine's second largest, was nearly surrounded by Russian forces and under constant bombardment until Ukraine drove the Russians from its ramparts in a breakthrough in September that shifted the war's momentum.
+Ukrainian troops are set to start training on the Patriot missile system at Fort Sill in Oklahoma, US officials have said, potentially as soon as later this month according to reports.
+Ukrainian president Volodymyr Zelensky said during a trip to Washington in December that the battery would make a significant difference in bolstering Kyiv’s defences against Russia’s invasion.
+Meanwhile, In a symbol of Kyiv’s battlefield successes of recent months, German foreign minister Annalena Baerbock visited Kharkiv.
+The eastern city, Ukraine’s second largest, was nearly surrounded by Russian forces and under constant bombardment until Ukraine drove the Russians from its ramparts in a breakthrough in September that shifted the war’s momentum.

 “This city is a symbol of the absolute insanity of the Russian war of aggression in Ukraine and of the endless suffering that people, especially here in the east of the country, are confronted with every day,” Ms Baerbock said.
 She promised aid for Ukraine and support in its bid to join the EU.